johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 **Design Critique**

 In the evaluation workshop, we received design critiques from our 2 TAs, regarding the goal setup process.
-Their questions where instructive and enlightening for us, as it pushed us to think thoroughly and profoundly in terms of the pivotal goal-setting process and its potential influence on users' followng actions.
+Their questions where instructive and enlightening for us, as it pushed us to think thoroughly and profoundly in terms of the pivotal goal-setting process and its potential influence on users' following actions.
 ![](/images/procab_design_critique.jpg)

 **Major Issues**